 When pursuing an education in medical assisting, it is worth considering programs accredited by a nationally recognized certifying body, such as Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).

 Externships are often performed at approved healthcare facilities.
-Most programs are designed to prepare students to take one or more of the nationally recognized certification exams, such as the Registered Medical Assistant (RMA) or the Certified Medical Assistant (CMA).
+Most programs are designed to prepare students to take one or more nationally recognized certification exams, such as the Registered Medical Assistant (RMA) or the Certified Medical Assistant (CMA).

 Although national certification is not a requirement across the board for medical assistants, many find that holding a national credential expands their career options.
 Further, some states require medical assistants who perform specific medical tasks to hold some type of nationally recognized credential.